matrix-org/matrix-appservice-irc/HOWTO.md

 | means you must be running your own homeserver to register an AS.         |
 +==========================================================================+
 ```
-The following options are **REQUIRED** in order to point the AS to the HS and
+The following options are **REQUIRED** in order to point the AS to the
-vice versa:
+homeserver (HS) and vice versa:
 ```yaml
 appService:
   # This section contains information about the HS